-Join us on Saturday May 20th, 2017 for a free walking tour of the past and present of Oretha Castle Haley Blvd./Dryades St.
+Join us on Saturday May 20th, 2017 for the second annual free walking tour of the past and present of Oretha Castle Haley Blvd./Dryades St.

 We will meet at the New Orleans Jazz Market at 1436 Oretha Castle Haley Blvd. (entrance in the rear of the building) with departure promptly at 10:00am.

 Parking for the Jane Jacobs Walk is available free on the street.

 The guided portion of the walk will end by 12pm at 2000 Oretha Castle Haley Blvd., the Roux Carre food court.